lldre/conti_blog/README.md

 ![201934cb3f4bc4b14efb34271f6fb4f0.png](./_resources/fadd1f6ffd0d42beb8811b79df908ace.png)

 After fixing this up in ida, our job becomes a lot easier.
-One thing to note is that this packer stage uses no api hashing, which is rather odd as we will see that every other stage including the payload does use it.
+One thing to note is that this packer stage uses no API hashing, which is rather odd as we will see that every other stage including the payload does use it.

 ### Diving in <a name="diving in"></a>
 At the address the previous unpacker dropped us off at we see a pointer to another `PE` file get loaded.
 Looking at the next function with, what appears to be, the main logic we see a lot of operations on the PE file's headers.
 The first real thing to note, besides the fact that it's probably another loader, is that it is incredibly clean code.
 The code's structure and perfect error checking are very unlike what you would expect from a stealthy quick and dirty malware binary.